Buying Guides · Last updated 2 June 2026

 What happens if the reserve price is not met?

 If bidding does not reach the reserve price, the property is passed (unsold).
 The seller may then negotiate directly with the highest bidder, relist at a later auction, or place the property back on the open market.
-Your deposit is returned if you registered but the property was passed.
+Any registration deposit is returned if the property is passed.

 What taxes apply to auction purchases in Gibraltar?